proximax-storage/xpx-testnet-chain-onboarding/storage-tool/README.md

 ## Initial set up

 1. Enter `Account name` and `Private Key`.
 Click on `Generate Key` if you wish to use a new private key.
 Please ensure the account has `XPX`.
+For testnet2, you can get `XPX` from the [faucet](https://bctestnet2faucet.xpxsirius.io)

 2. Enter the following information for settings:

-- REST Server Address: `api-2.testnet2.xpxsirius.io:3000`
+- REST Server Address: `18.142.186.205:3000`

-- Replicator Bootstrap Address: `genesis-p2p-2.testnet2.xpxsirius.io:7904`
+- Replicator Bootstrap Address: `13.213.19.108:7904`
 - Local UDP Port: `6846` (Default Port)
 - Account Name: **Select the Account Name is Step 1**
 - Download folder: **Click `Choose Directory` to select the directory you want to download files from drives**